jelandrum/workshop/Project_1.md

 ![](blz_ppp_2019.png)

 ### Geometric_Bar_Plot
 Plot 2 is a barplot that indicates the share of the total population located within that subdivision.
+The y-axis labels each adm1 subdivision, while the x-axis represents the population size.
 ![](blz_barplot.png)

 ![](blz_hcs.png)